RDY 399 (Lansoprazole delayed release 30 mg)

 Pill imprint RDY 399 has been identified as Lansoprazole delayed release 30 mg.

-Lansoprazole is used in the treatment of barrett's esophagus; gerd; erosive esophagitis; duodenal ulcer; helicobacter pylori infection (and more), and belongs to the drug class proton pump inhibitors.
+Lansoprazole is used in the treatment of barrett's esophagus; erosive esophagitis; gerd; helicobacter pylori infection; gastritis/duodenitis (and more), and belongs to the drug class proton pump inhibitors.
 There is no proven risk in humans during pregnancy.
-Lansoprazole 30 mg is not subject to the Controlled Substances Act.
+Lansoprazole 30 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 30 mg